The Great Police DEBATE w/ Michael Malice, Jason Ellis, Angry Cops, & Alex Stein

 And in the same way that people who want to prey on children go to where the children are, violent people are going to be drawn to jobs where they're able to use violence without impunity.

-It's a small percentage, let me be clear.
+It's a small percentage.

-But cops are human beings, and human beings act in certain ways.
+But cops are human beings and human beings act in certain ways.

 So if I'm someone who's a sociopath, I'm going to be a politician.